celery/celery/docs/userguide/tasks.rst

                     meta={'current': i, 'total': len(filenames)})

-Here I created the state `"PROGRESS"`, which tells any application aware of this state that the task is currently in progress, and also where it is in the process by having `current` and `total` counts as part of the state meta-data.
+Here I created the state `"PROGRESS"`, telling any application aware of this state that the task is currently in progress, and also where it is in the process by having `current` and `total` counts as part of the state meta-data.
 This can then be used to create e.g. progress bars.